King of Hell (comics): Martial Arts Tournament Arc

 After two day of the tournament, two of the five prodigies, Poong Chun (defeated by Majeh) and Dohak (Defeated by Crazy Dog), and as well as Chung Poong were eliminated from the tournament.
 The next fights were Majeh versus Crazy Dog, and Young versus Baby.
 The fight between Young and Baby resulting in Young resigning stating "My senses are telling me it would be a mistake fighting you."
 The fight between Majeh and Crazy Dog does not finish as the tournament is interrupted by one of the Moorim demons.
 Crazy dog is killed by the demon when he attacks him for interfering in his and Majeh's fight.

 The fight that ensues is the hardest that Majeh has had yet in the Manhwa.
 And it is soon realized the power gap between Majeh (in his current form) and the Moorim Demon.
 Mo Young attempts to intervene but is quickly out matched.
 Samhuk leaves and informs the King of Hell of the situation and the king informs Samhuk that hope is not lost, because as Majeh gets closer to the line between life and death, the special seal that limits his power weakens and Majeh is allowed to return to his adult form.
-The end result is that the Moorim demon is no match for Majeh in his adult form.
+The result is that the Moorim demon is no match for Majeh in his adult form.